nextauthjs/next-auth/www/docs/warnings.md

 **Option 2**: Specify custom encode/decode functions on the jwt object.
 This gives you complete control over signing / verification / etc.

 #### JWT_AUTO_GENERATED_ENCRYPTION_KEY

-#### STATE_OPTION_DEPRECATION
-You provided `state: true` or `state: false` as a provider option.
-This is being deprecated in a later release in favour of `protection: "state"` and `protection: "none"` respectively.
-To remedy this warning:

-- If you use `state: true`, just simply remove it.
-The default is `protection: "state"` already..
-- If you use `state: false`, set `protection: "none"`.